derekrprice/kata-word-search/README.md

 Word Search Kata
 ================

-To run the tests for this program, execute <pre>npm test</pre>.
+To run the tests for this program execute:
+<pre>npm test</pre>
 This was tested with Node.js v10.15.0.
-You may have success with other versions of Node.
+You may have varying success with other versions of Node.

-To run the word search as an EXTREMELY simple upload form, run <pre>npm start</pre>.
-By default, the server will listed on <a href='http://localhost:3000'>http://localhost:3000</a>.
+To run the word search application as an EXTREMELY simple upload form, run:
+<pre>npm start</pre>
+By default, the server will listen on <a href='http://localhost:3000'>http://localhost:3000</a>.

 ## The problem ##